 It is a good keystone habit that every one of us should adopt.

-What you need to do right now is to make a decision to adopt a keystone habit to your daily life.
+What you need to do right now is to make a decision to develop a keystone habit in your daily life.

 You don’t have to do start by adopting all 7 of them.
 Just start with one and grow slowly from there.